MahdiBouakline/Portfolio/README.md

 ## 10. Algorithms Exploration ##
 The final module I have to offer for today is the Algorithms exploration module.
 This module was essentially consistently soling a Rubik's cube.
 I enjoyed this module because it was something original that I haden't seen in other courses.
 This was something new and it was very fun.
 Playing around with the cube and trying to solve it was one of the highlights of the course.
+I will continue to use this module as it is an interesting concept and cubing is very fascinating mathematically.
+This module gave me the opportunity to use something that's glanced over by the education system.
+It taught me what an asset these puzzles are, and howeffeective they are at getting you to analyze and breadown the cube.